kubedb/cli/docs/guides/elasticsearch/monitoring/using-builtin-prometheus.md

 Forwarding from [::1]:9090 -> 9090
 ```

 Now, we can access the dashboard at `localhost:9090`.
 Open [http://localhost:9090](http://localhost:9090) in your browser.
-You should see endpoint of `builtin-prom-es-stats` service as one of the targets.
+You should see the endpoint of `builtin-prom-es-stats` service as one of the targets.

 <p align="center">
   <img alt="Prometheus Target" src="/docs/images/elasticsearch/monitoring/es-builtin-prom-target.png" style="padding:10px">